help-AY/MDEF/docs/index.md

 feel free to check out the progress, or don't - up to you, really :)

-i am not much of a writer though - you'll find this quite casual.
+i am not much of a writer though - you'll find this quite casual

 __AY